 Pace yourself.
 Going out too hard, especially harder than you trained for, will cause your body to fatigue early, putting you at a higher risk for muscle cramps.

-“When you are out of shape, and then engage in high intensity, prolonged exercise you would put yourself at risk for developing cramping,” said Schwellnus.
+“When you are out of shape, and then engage in high intensity, prolonged exercise you would put yourself at risk for developing cramping,” says Schwellnus.

 Hydrate and stay on top of electrolytes.
 While the lack of fluids or electrolytes do not necessarily cause cramps, keeping them in check will help your body feel and function efficiently.